Before you read on, you should know that this article is part of a series on developing a visibility strategy. This is chapter 2 in that series.

 I love that approach to goal setting because it’s premised on the understanding that we set goals with the unconscious or conscious intention of feeling a certain way.
 In other words, we decide we want to earn more money because we think it will make us feel more content or more important or more secure.
 If you can begin from a place of contentment, or self worth, or security, then invariably you’ll make different and better choices.
 Choices that come from a place of fullness and wholeness rather than emptiness and scarcity.

 Starting by filling up on the feeling you think the outcome will offer you, means you don’t end up running after things and then find yourself unhappy when the emotional state you hoped for once you achieved ‘the thing’ is fleeting or not there at all.
-(This being an inevitable consequence when you’re searching for a feeling from a source outside of yourself.)

 So, ask yourself; how do I want to feel as I work toward the realisation of my visibility intention?
 Calm, excited, nature, grateful, wholesome, happy, joyous, prosperous, creative, rebellious, confident?